Venture capital 101

 Decide how much you are raising

 The best-laid plans of mice and men are bound to fail and it’s difficult to map out a dollar amount to fluctuating plans.
-Instead, keep a broad estimate of how much money you need.
+Instead, keep your estimate of how much money you need broad.

-- Don’t raise more money than you need.
-If you have a new product in the works and need entirely new equipment and facilities or are pivoting to something new, calculate how much cash you will need to get there.
-It’s better to raise a precise, smaller amount of funding than to hope for a larger amount that leads to an undersubscribed round.
+• Don’t raise more money than you need.
+It’s better to raise a precise, smaller amount than to hope for a larger amount that leads to an undersubscribed round.

-- Consider how much equity you’re willing to dilute in the long-run—for example, around 10-20% dilution for a seed round is typical.
+• Consider how much equity you’re willing to dilute in the long-run—around 10-20% for a seed round is typical.

 Short description of your business (or elevator pitch): Come up with a few sentences that explain the problem you’re looking at and how your company will solve it.
 The elevator pitch is handy to keep memorized—you might use it when networking or write it in an email.